TLWFakhriAidil/nodepath-chat/README.md

   - Added `GetFlowExecutionByProspectAndDevice` method to retrieve executions regardless of status
   - Implemented execution reactivation for delayed message processing
   - Ensures delayed messages are processed even after flow completion
+- ✅ **CRITICAL FIX**: 30-second delay issue in message processing
+  - Fixed delayed message processing interval from 30 seconds to 5 seconds in main.go
+  - Resolved issue where AI responses and flow delays were taking 30 seconds instead of expected 5 seconds
+  - Improved real-time responsiveness for all delayed message operations
+  - Enhanced user experience with faster message delivery timing

 **Final Status**: 🟢 **FULLY OPERATIONAL PRODUCTION SYSTEM** - Ready for users with no critical issues or blockers